Entities File Settings

 NameYesThe name of the propertyNone

 TypeNoThe data type for the property.
 These are not case sensitive and they can be set to nullable with a trailing ?.
 All standard C# data types can be used here.
-You even do custom properties like classes that act as foreign keys for instance.string
+String arrays are also supported string[].string

 IsRequiredNoWhen true, the property will be set as required in the database.false